Better

 Better Buildings Benchmarking is the process of measuring a building's consumption of energy and water over time.
 Regular benchmarking allows building owners and tenants to understand their building's energy and water use and identify opportunities to cut waste and save money.

-An authorized party is someone whom the account holder has permitted us to speak with regarding their account.
+A Hawaiʻi Gas authorized party is someone whom the account holder has permitted us to speak with Hawaiʻi Gas regarding their account.
 Authorized parties can be anyone the account holder designates and would have the authority to request information regarding billing, schedule appointments or repairs, authorize other parties on the account, or close the account should services no longer be required.

 Account holders must specifically designate authorized parties.
-We value our customers’ privacy and security and follow the Privacy Law for our customers’ protection.
+We value our customers’ privacy and security and follow Hawaʻi Gas' privacy policy for our customers’ protection.
 Even if you are the account holder’s spouse or the property owner, we cannot speak to you regarding the account without the account holder’s permission.

 How can I authorize someone on my account?

 Please submit a letter (preferably on letterhead) listing the people that you would like us to be able to speak to regarding your account.
-The letter must be signed by the owner, authorized agent, or officer of the business registered with the Department of Commerce and Consumer Affairs (“DCCA”).
+If the account is a business, the letter must be signed by the owner, authorized agent, or officer of the business registered with the Department of Commerce and Consumer Affairs (“DCCA”).
 Please also include a contact phone number.

 Receive the Good Energy Connections Newsletter